britecharts/britecharts-react/README.md

 ## Installation
 Britecharts-React is available as an [NPM module][npmModule] or through CDN links (in [different formats][jsDelivrLib] or a [bundle][jsDelivrDist]).

-You can use either minified individual UMD modules(lib/umd), a minified UMD bundle(dist/) or un-minified and un-transpiled ES2015 modules(lib/esm) to add to your bundle.
+You can use either a minified UMD bundle (in dist/) or un-minified individual bundles in ES2015 modules (lib/esm), CommonJS (lib/cjs) or UMD (lib/umd) to add to your bundle.

 ## Next steps